amine-sakka/matrixfact/README.md

 toPredict.csv represent the students you want to predict their average the file toPredict.csv contains the notes of the students that they got and the exam mark that the student didn t get will be represented by a zero 0.0 these are our targets we are gonna try to predict these so will be able to calculate the final average the average of the semester.

-to run the programm you need to use the command
+to run the program you need to use the command
 ```
 python3 finelMF.py
 ```